 There is also the theme in science-fiction of an individual or individuals who are chosen to represent humanity in intergalactic gladiatorial combat.
 Often the fate of the Earth hangs in the balance of the outcome.
-This was popularised by the Star Trek episode Arena (1966) and also turns up in Mortal Kombat (1995) and assorted sequels, the comedy Lazer Team (2015) and Jiu Jitsu (2020).
+This was popularised by the Star Trek episodes Arena (1966) and The Savage Curtain (1969) and also turns up in Mortal Kombat (1995) and assorted sequels, the comedy Lazer Team (2015) and Jiu Jitsu (2020).

 There are also several earthbound variations on this where nations of the world agree to settle their political differences by having selected combatants fight it out with the outcome riding on who wins.
 This can be seen in The Gladiators/The Peace Game (1969), The Challenge (1970) and in Robot Jox (1990), which has the outcome fought by human-piloted giant robots.